 Pat Conroy was a New York Times best selling author and one of Charleston’s favorite sons.
 His best known novels included: The Great Santini, The Prince of Tides, and South of Broad.
 Conroy was a South Carolina Hall of Fame inductee and received the Order of the Palmetto, the state’s highest civilian honor.

 Septima Poinsette Clark (portrait bottom right), a Charleston native, was an educator, civil rights activist and has been called the “Grandmother of the American Civil Rights Movement.”
 Dealing with inequalities in the school system led her to become active in the movement for civil rights.

 Experience it today: You can learn more about Clark’s struggle by visiting the Avery Reasearch Center for African-American History and Culture at the College of Charleston.

-See these three figures and more, in the Hasel Street entrance of Charleston Place and experience Charleston’s most legendary individuals for yourself.
+See these three figures and more on the 2nd Floor of Belmond Charleston Place and walk in the footsteps of Charleston’s most legendary individuals for yourself.